18 August 2018

 International History in the 20th Century: Europe and the World

 Europe and its role in the world have changed dramatically over the last century.
-Once European empires dominated the greater part of the world; today Europe consists of a number of middle-sized and small states.
-At the same time many of these states like the UK, France but also Germany still play a very prominent role on the global stage, individually but also as part of the European Union.
-Looking back, as an historian, there is much to investigate: Why did the European powers lose their empires?
-How did they do to come to terms with their loss of power?
+Once European empires dominated the greater part of the world.
+Today, Europe consists of a number of middle-sized and small states.
+At the same time, many of these states like the UK, France but also Germany still play a very prominent role on the global stage, individually but also as part of the European Union.
+Looking back, as a historian, there is much to investigate: Why did the European powers lose their empires?
+How did they come to terms with their loss of power?
 In which ways did Europe still very much take center stage in many of the global developments of the 20th century?

 The course tries to give an answer to these questions by analyzing the history of Europe’s international involvement.
 We will start with the July Crisis 1914 and go on chronologically.
 Major parts concern the two World Wars, warfare that devastated the whole continent, with Germany always at the heart of the conflict.
 Then, we examine the process of decolonization, which the colonial powers resisted as long as they could, by sometimes peaceful, but more often violent means.

 The Suez Crisis, eventually, came as a turning point.
 In times of the Cold War, it revealed to Great Britain and France that their precarious international position was irrevocable and forced them to adopt new strategies.
 Regional integration (or close bilateral cooperation) was one of them, a special transatlantic partnership another, and the acquisition of the atomic bomb a third.
 Last but not least, they both tried to retain considerable influence over their former colonies, in political as well as in economic matters.